 A list of summer attractions in Seattle would not be complete without the city's beloved Mariners.

-Come on down to Safeco Field and cheer on Felix Hernandez, Robinson Cano, Nelson Cruz, in exciting MLB action!
+Come on down to Safeco Field and cheer on Felix Hernandez, Robinson Cano, Nelson Cruz, to watch the exciting MLB action!